Ann-Joy/kottans-frontend/README.md

 1. I took the course "Introduction to Git and GitHub" on Coursera.
 It was interesting but a bit difficult to understand.
 More practice is needed.
 1. I was surprised that conflicts are not as difficult to resolve as I thought.
 1. Undoubtedly, the knowledge I received will be useful in further studies

+## Intro to HTML and CSS

+I started learning about front end at the beginning of this spring.
+Therefore, I already have basic knowledge of html and css.
+There was nothing new or surprising at this stage of the task.
+But it was good to refresh and structure the existing knowledge.
+Since I want to change my profession, I hope to use this knowledge in my future work.